Seirdy/seirdy.one/content/posts/website-best-practices.md

 One of the core ideas behind the flavor of inclusive design I present is being _inclusive by default._ Web pages shouldn't use accessible overlays, reduced-data modes, or other personalizations if these features can be available all the time.
 Of course, some features conflict; you can't display a light and dark color scheme simultaneously.
 Personalization is a fallback strategy to resolve conflicting needs.
 Dispro&shy;portionately under&shy;represented needs deserve dispro&shy;portionately greater attention, so they come before personal preferences instead of being relegated to a separate lane.

 Another focus is minimalism.
 [Progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) is a simple, safe idea that tries to incorporate some responsibility into the design process without rocking the boat too much.
 I don't find it radical enough.
-On top of progressive enhancement, I prefer limiting any enhancements to ones that have been demonstrated to solve specific accessibility, security, performance, or significant usability problems faced by people _besides me._
+In addition to progressive enhancement, I prefer limiting any enhancements to ones that have been demonstrated to solve specific accessibility, security, performance, or significant usability problems faced by people _besides me._

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less of the article applies.
 My hope is for readers to consider a subset of this page the next time they build a website, and _address the trade-offs they make when they deviate._ I don't expect--or want--anybody to follow all of my advice, because doing so would make the Web quite a boring place!